-Suhani Patel, research physiologist, and Louise Moss, senior research perfusionist, were the recipients of the first ever research fellowships funded by the Royal Brompton and Harefield Hospitals Charity.
+Suhani Patel, research physiologist, Louise Moss, senior research perfusionist, and Lisa Nwankwo, specialist pharmacist, were the recipients of the first ever research fellowships funded by the Royal Brompton and Harefield Hospitals Charity.

-The Charity launched its first round of funding this year for non-medical staff, offering two awards of up to £50,000, allowing them to conduct research for one year.
+The Charity launched its first round of funding this year for non-medical staff, offering three awards of up to £50,000, allowing them to conduct research for one year.

 The competition proved popular with many staff submitting promising proposals.
-Both Suhani Patel and Louise Moss had outstanding proposals with the Charity’s chief executive, Gill Raikes, commenting; “I think they will both do very well and the Charity is excited to see the progress of their studies.”
+All three awardees submitted had outstanding proposals with the Charity’s chief executive, Gill Raikes, commenting; “I think they will do very well and the Charity is excited to see the progress of their studies.”

 Suhani’s project aims to determine if impulse oscillometry (iOS) measurements can give useful information about the lungs in patients with idiopathic pulmonary fibrosis (IPF), a condition where over time, the lungs get smaller and stiffer.

 She explained that in patients with IPF, changes in the lungs can be difficult to predict and doctors use information from lung function tests to help check lung performance and formulate treatment plans.
 Traditional lung function tests require having to take a full breath in, before blowing out as quickly as possible.
 This causes some people to cough and is particularly difficult for people with breathlessness.

 Suhani hopes iOS, a lung function test which looks at the lungs using sound waves, could improve patient experience and become a better alternative to currently used lung function tests.